-- Require face masks be worn by all faculty/staff and scholars 3 years old+. - Disinfecting surfaces every hour; deep cleaning nightly. - No sharing of supplies between scholars - "No contact" outside activities between scholars (Fun idea: Tag with pool noodles) - Hand sanitizer stations in all common areas and outside of classrooms - Staggered schedules and avoiding congregating in hallways - Post social distancing signage and affix floor decals health reminders - Regular hand-washing procedures for all adults and scholars - Ongoing mandatory training for faculty/staff COVID-19 preventive strategies - Weekly training/Daily announcements for scholars on proper hygiene practices - Pre-plated breakfast, lunch & snacks served to scholars & adults in the classroom and socially-distanced in the cafeteria (upper grades).
+- Require face masks be worn by all Employees and Scholars 2 years old and older. - Disinfecting surfaces every hour; deep cleaning nightly. - No sharing of supplies between scholars - "No contact" outside activities between scholars - Hand sanitizer stations in all common areas and outside of classrooms - Staggered schedules and avoiding congregating in hallways - Post health/safety social distancing signage and affix floor decals - Regular hand-washing procedures for all adults and scholars - Ongoing mandatory training for faculty/staff COVID-19 preventive strategies - Weekly training/Daily announcements for scholars on proper hygiene practices - Breakfast served in individual classrooms at 7:50am. - Lunch will be served in the Mighty Eagle Café observing all social distancing practices.
+Infants will dine in their classrooms.